ISB Detailer Program

-The Special Agent Detailer Program of the Investigative Services Branch provides a path for US Park Rangers/US Park Police Officers to work with ISB Special Agents and enhance their criminal investigation skills.
+As ISB Special Agents frequently work the US Park Rangers in the field, many take the initiative to mentor those rangers who show clear interest in criminal investigations.
+Both work groups prosper from this sharing of training and experience.
+The Special Agent Detailer Program of the Investigative Services Branch provides a more formal path for US Park Rangers/US Park Police Officers to work with ISB Special Agents and enhance their criminal investigation skills.
 The program can help participants determine whether or not they want to pursue a career as a special agent.

-Detailers who become self-sufficient in a short period of time assist special agents by working their own cases.
-This helps reduce caseload and increases ISB's overall efficiency and effectiveness.
+Detailers are provided with clear expectations as well as a comprehensive overview of the policies and procedures administered during the program.
+Each detailer's training and experience is documented along the way.
 Costs associated with the detailer program are shared in most cases between ISB and the detailer's home park.
 Typically, base pay is funded by the park and Law Enforcement Availability Pay (LEAP) is funded by ISB.
 The detailer is usually converted to the 1811 series for the duration.